 You define the phone code (4-8 digits) when you call up a protected function for the first time.
-It is then valid for all phonecode protected functions.
+It is then valid for all phone-code protected functions.
+If the wrong code is entered three times then the phone will be locked.
+Contact Customer Care for instructions on how to unlock your pone.